 The Designated Complaints Handler will keep full records of the complaint, including a log of progress and all correspondence.

 The Designated Complaints Handler will recommend to the Quality Executive any changes that will correct unsatisfactory procedures highlighted by the complainant.
 As appropriate, the fee earner against whom the complaint was made may be provided with support and training, required to adopt new ways of working or subject to disciplinary proceedings.

 The Designated Complaints Handler will:

-- Ensure that the complaints procedure is kept up to date and continues to meet the needs of clients, the needs of the business and the requirements of the SRA Handbook
+- Ensure that the complaints procedure is kept up to date and continues to meet the needs of clients, the needs of the business and the requirements of the SRA Standards and Regulations

 - Follow the Practice’s complaints procedure when dealing with any complaint

 - Record all complaints centrally, and maintain up to date records of the progress of the complaints

 If a complaint indicates that any of the Practice’s procedures could be improved, the Designated Complaints Handler will ask the Quality Executive to amend them so as to improve client service and reduce the likelihood of similar complaints in future.